rusergei2010/AWSCourse2019/Lecture_6_Docker/readme.md

 Amazon ECS task definitions use Docker images to launch containers on the container instances in your clusters.
 In this section, you create a Docker image of a simple web application, and test it on your local system or EC2 instance, and then push the image to a container registry (such as Amazon ECR or Docker Hub) so you can use it in an ECS task definition.

-Create a new Dockerfile locally:
+Create a new Dockerfile locally with content:
 '''
 FROM ubuntu:18.04